-There are two standard questions here: ‘How many square feet does a 10,000 BTU window air conditioner cool down?’ or ‘I have 2 rooms with combined 500 square feet, will a 10,000 BTU window air conditioner be enough?’.
+There are two standard questions here: ‘How many square feet does a 10,000 BTU window air conditioner cool down?’ or ‘I have 2 rooms with combined 500 square feet.
+Will a 10,000 BTU window air conditioner be enough?’.

 To once and for all clear all the mess about the capacity up, let’s make this as simple as possible.

 The general eco-friendly rule is to multiply the size of rooms you want to cool down (in sq ft) by 20.
 For example, if you have a 500 sq ft room, you multiply that number by 20 and get 500*20 = 10,000 BTU.
-You would need a 10,000 BTU air conditioner if you want to be really eco-friendly.
+You will need a 10,000 BTU air conditioner if you want to be really eco-friendly.

 However, here’s the golden rule: If you don’t want to sweat about buying a too-small window unit, multiply the square footage by 30.
-For 500 sq ft room, that would mean getting a 500*30 = 15,000 BTU window air conditioner.
+For a 500 sq ft room, that would mean getting a 500*30 = 15,000 BTU window air conditioner.

-Getting a bit bigger window AC unit will be especially helpful if you have a high ceiling, sunny location or live in a hot climate (Texas, for example).
+Getting a bit bigger window AC unit will be especially helpful if you have a high ceiling, sunny location, or live in a hot climate (Texas, for example).
 In any case, it’s better to have 2,000 BTU too strong of a window air conditioner than to have a 2,000 BTU too weak one.

 There are different window air conditioners for different window types.
 The most common window type is a so-called double-hang window.
 Most of the (horizontal) window AC units are designed to fit these standard windows.

 Be aware of the window dimensions, however.
 A standard-sized window unit will best fit window 23-inch to 36-inch wide windows.
 The additional free space that may be left is filled with a cover.